greytyler/greytyler/README.md

 - 🔭 I’m currently working on different web and mobile projects

-- 🌱 I’m currently experimenting with **Ai** while sharpening my other technical skills
+- 🌱 I’m currently experimenting with **Ai & ML** while sharpening my other technical skills

-- 👯 I’m looking to collaborate on **different software development projects or challenges, especially in Web development space**
+- 👯 I’m looking to collaborate on **different software engineering projects or challenges, especially in sofware development space**
 - 📊Always **learning, practising, building, improving and of course, enjoying 😅💪

 - 💬 Ask me about **anything**